njwest/chrysalis-medical/readme.md

 To launch, cd into root folder from terminal, type **node server.js**, and hit enter

 #Edit code
 Launch another session of terminal, cd into root folder, type in **gulp**, and hit enter.
 This will allow you to make changes to the html, scss, and js files.
-Once you make changes, just refresh the browser to view the changes. gulpfile.js will inject the changes without you having to restart the server.
+Once you make changes, just refresh the browser to view the changes. gulpfile.js will minify js files into the js/min folder and minify the scss files into the css/styles.css file and inject the changes without you having to restart the server.

 #API Reference